 In community volunteer positions, she continues her many years of involvement with Carleton Place in Bloom Committee, is a Past-President and a current Coordinator in the Carleton Place and District Horticultural Society, and regularly volunteers at the Victoria School Museum.
 She is an active member of St James Anglican Church.

-Wendy has lived in Carleton Place for the past 24 years.
+Wendy has lived in Carleton Place for the past 26 years.
 Born and raised here, daughter of Ken (late) and Betty Robertson, she moved away following her marriage to Frank, a member of the Canadian Armed Forces.
 They lived and traveled extensively in Canada and Europe for the next 20 years.
 When their daughter, Sarah, was four, Frank was posted to Ottawa, and the family seized the opportunity to return to Carleton Place where they bought their home on Bell Street.
-Sarah received an excellent education in Carleton Place schools, and now lives in Kingston with her husband, Colin Davies, as she studies medicine at Queen’s University following her degrees at McGill in Montreal.
+Sarah received an excellent education in Carleton Place schools, and now lives in Kingston with her husband, Colin Davies, completing her residency in Family Medicine at Queen’s University medical School, following her degrees at McGill in Montreal.
+Colin is a self-employed artistic blacksmith, creating custom metalwork.

 Wendy had a successful 35-year career as an elementary school teacher; she taught many grades but found her time with young children and special education students the most rewarding.
 She has a BA and MEd from Queen’s University and Specialist Certificates in Primary and Special Education.
 Wendy retired in 2001, and continued to volunteer in local schools until 2007.